Axia-Tech/AXIA-wiki/docs/maintain/maintain-index.md

   links.
 - [Nomination Guide (AXIA)](maintain-guides-how-to-nominate-AXIA.md) - Walkthrough on how to
   nominate on the AXIA network.
-- [Nomination Guide (AXIALunar)](axialunar/maintain-guides-how-to-nominate-axialunar.md) - Walkthrough on how to
-  nominate on the AXIALunar canary network.
 - [How to stop being a Nominator](maintain-guides-how-to-unbond.md) - Guide on how to stop nominating.